jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### What's New:

 * Chef 11.18.0
   * Chef 11.18.0 was vendored into the server.
-This will fix ffi-yajl related warning when running chef-server-ctl commands.
+This will fix ffi-yajl related warning when running cinc-server-ctl commands.

-* chef-server-ctl
+* cinc-server-ctl
   * Added key management and rotation commands add-client-key, add-user-key, delete-user-key, delete-client-key, list-client-keys, and list-user-keys.
 This is considered a beta